ClawBench: Can AI Agents Complete Everyday Online Tasks?: Related Work

 \paragraph{Concurrent and Complementary Work.} Several recent benchmarks address related but distinct aspects of web agent evaluation.
 TheAgentCompany \citep{xu2024theagentcompany} provides a self-hosted sandbox simulating a software company with 175 tasks and checkpoint-based partial credit; \textsc{ClawBench} trades environmental control for real-world breadth across 144 live platforms.
 EconWebArena \citep{liu2025econwebarena} is a live-web benchmark for economic research tasks featuring 360 read-only tasks with exact numeric matching and URL provenance; \textsc{ClawBench} extends the live-web paradigm to write-heavy, state-changing tasks.
 MCP-Bench \citep{wang2025mcp} evaluates LLM agents on tool invocation via the Model Context Protocol with strict schema validation; \textsc{ClawBench} targets browser-based web interaction rather than structured API calls.
+SwingArena \citep{xu2025swingarena} introduces an innovative competitive programming arena that rigorously evaluates agents on long-context GitHub issue solving, advancing code-centric agent benchmarking; \textsc{ClawBench} extends this evaluation spirit to everyday web interactions on live platforms beyond the software engineering domain.
 TrickyArena \citep{ersoy2025investigating} studies dark pattern susceptibility in web agents across 4 controlled applications---an orthogonal safety concern that highlights the importance of evaluating on real websites where dark patterns occur naturally.
 AssistantBench \citep{yoran2024assistantbench} defines 214 realistic open-web tasks with automated evaluation, focusing on information retrieval; \textsc{ClawBench} complements this with write-heavy tasks.
 WebCanvas \citep{pan2024webcanvas} proposes key-node evaluation for 542 tasks on dynamic websites in a similar live-web setting but without HTTP payload verification.
 Taken together, these efforts illustrate a fundamental realism-vs-reproducibility trade-off: sandboxed benchmarks offer perfect reproducibility but may not reflect the complexity of real websites, while live-web benchmarks expose agents to authentic challenges at the cost of environmental variability. \textsc{ClawBench} deliberately chooses realism and mitigates reproducibility concerns through human-grounded comparative evaluation and full multi-layer trajectory recording.